Stablecoin Treasury Accounting Controls: Not Cash, Reconciled, On the Trail (2026)

 How vendor tools support these controls

 Cryptio and Bitwave classify stablecoins distinctly, value in functional currency, and reconcile per issuer.
-Confirm the tool does not default stablecoins to cash, does functional-currency translation, and reconciles to policy (limits) as well as the chain — defaulting to cash and 1:1 are the recurring control failures.
+Confirm the tool does not default stablecoins to cash, applies functional-currency translation, and reconciles to policy (limits) as well as to the chain.
+Defaulting to cash and to a flat 1:1 are the recurring control failures.

-Wag3s Ledger classifies each stablecoin per its structure (not auto-cash), values it in functional currency, reconciles per issuer to both the chain and treasury policy, and records eligibility/breach/depeg decisions in the audit trail — so the stablecoin treasury policy and the books are one connected, auditable system.
+These controls are the accountant's design and the auditor's test — Wag3s implements them rather than deciding the treatment.
+Wag3s Ledger classifies each stablecoin per its structure (not auto-cash), values it in functional currency, reconciles per issuer to both the chain and treasury policy, and records eligibility, breach and depeg decisions in the audit trail, so the policy and the books are one connected, auditable system.
+Confirm the classification with your auditor.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading